Building a home gym is no easy feat.

 Garage (or basement) vs spare room vs outside.

-There are pros and cons to each of these areas that you could build your home gym.
+There are pros and cons to each of these areas where you could carry out your home gym building.

 Garage (or basement)